This is Great Spirit Country!

 A meeting place and a place of ideas and perspectives.

 A spirit of survival and resilience.

 The Mayans once said that the state of the Land is reflected in the state of the Mind and that the state of the Mind is reflected in the state of the Land.
-The physical landscape and resources is a foundation for how people live just as our attitudes and practices mark the landscape.
-Changes in the natural landscape may guide us to the changes in evolution; expression; perception; and our collective culture.
+The landscape and its resources are the foundation for how people live and perceive themselves, and conversely our attitudes and behaviors affect the land.

 Archaeological, cultural and anthropological studies, chronicles and research are posted on our Science and Discoveries page